skitchin/ddupes/README.md

 Represents a file with its associated metadata.

-    * Data(String fileName, String fileHash, Long fileSize, String fileCreatedDate, String fileModifiedDate): Constructs a new Data object with the specified file metadata.
+    * data(String fileName, String fileHash, Long fileSize, String fileCreatedDate, String fileModifiedDate): Constructs a new Data object with the specified file metadata.
     * getFileName(): Returns the name of the file.
     * getFileHash(): Returns the hash of the file.
     * getFileSize(): Returns the size of the file in bytes.